bethany-j-allen/Skyline-analyses-for-macroevolution/README.md

 >
 >Install the **BDSKY** and **feast** packages by selecting them and clicking the **Install/Upgrade** button one at a time.

-After the installation of a package, the program is on your computer, but BEAUti is unable to load the template files for the newly installed packages unless it is restarted.
+After installing the package, it is on your computer, but BEAUti is unable to load the template files for the newly installed packages unless it is restarted.

 >Close the **BEAST2 Package Manager** and **_restart_** BEAUti to fully load the **BDSKY** and **feast** packages.